EvitaKnits/Cashflow-Companion/README.md

 #### Solution:
 I found that this was because I was adding the information in stages throughout that function, rather than in one big chunk at the end when all the data needed for a complete budget was present.
 I moved all of the writing of data to the Google sheet to the end of the function all together.

+### Bug Five:

+#### Issue:
+When editing the amount allocated to a newly created budget, it did not format the number correctly, omitting the '.00' expected at the end.
+This is the format that is used everywhere else and the bug did not occur with budgets I had previously manually interacted with on the Google Sheet.
+The user would of course not have access to the Google Sheet so this needed resolving.

+Example: <br>
+On budget creation: G-> Cosmetics: £0.00 / £150.00<br>
+On budget edit (bug): G-> Cosmetics: £0 / £150<br>
+On budget edit (bug resolved): G-> Cosmetics: £0.00 / £150.00

+#### Solution:
+I found out how to format the cell that the newly created budget's allocated amount went into on creation of the new worksheet dedicated to that budget.
+I did this using the gspread documentation.

+I used the appropriate formatting so that any future number received by that cell would retain the correct formatting.
+I added this line in and it solved the issue:`current_budget_worksheet.format("B:B", { "numberFormat": { "type":"NUMBER", "pattern":"#####0.00" }})`

 ### Unresolved Bugs

 I don't believe I have left any of my bugs unresolved.